 Threads that will take you from beach to bicycle.
 When the sun sinks, throw on a pretty frock/light shirt for the restaurant.
 Unless you want to blend in with the surrounding jungle, steer clear of green.

 Longitude, open for breakfast and dinner, occupies an airy, overwater space.
-This relaxed restaurant serves a generous breakfast buffet (waffles, pancakes, eggs any which way, just-baked croissants, smoothies and so on); dinner is usually à la carte, but twice a week there's an impressive buffet dinner with live cooking stations.
+This relaxed restaurant serves a generous breakfast buffet (waffles, pancakes, eggs any which way, just-baked croissants, smoothies and so on); twice a week there's an impressive buffet dinner with live cooking stations.
 Leaf is perched above the organic garden: to get to it, you'll need to walk through the garden, up some stairs and across a rope bridge.
-Lunch at Leaf has a Vietnamese bias; dinner is more Mediterranean: dishes include grilled jumbo prawns with sangria jelly and roast lamb with black-olive crust.
+Dinner at Leaf has a Mediterranean theme: dishes include baked beetroot with goat cheese and chives salsa and roast lamb with black-olive crust.
 There's also a Japanese restaurant, Zen, on an upper deck by Chill Bar; its small but comprehensive menu ticks off Japanese classics.
 Sip Sip rises resplendent from the swimming pool, offering fresh-from-the-oven pizzas, salads, burgers, pasta dishes and desserts – including home-made ice-cream and sorbets.

 We love a bar that boasts 14 signature cocktails, especially when they include flirty little libations such as Laamu Beach Party (a muddle of whisky, rum, cranberry, mango and ginger) and Atoll Punch, a raspberry and vodka concoction that honours the local islands.
 (If you over-indulge and need a cold-water fix, the sea is just beneath you.)
 Chill Bar's open-air space has big comfy blue day beds overlooking the sea, plenty of wooden furniture and an expert resident DJ who serves up Cinematic Orchestra and the ilk at lunch, jazz in the afternoon and party tunes later on.
 Wine buffs will love the wine cellar (more a temple to the grape stuff), which towers 6.4m high and houses more than 400 types of wine, as well as a deli offering European cheeses and peppery cold cuts: perfect for picnic provisions.
 Wine tastings can be arranged.
 Sip Sip's list of famed cocktails runs like the credits to a boozy film and their original concoctions, made with freshly squeezed juices, are tempting – the Ron Lassie (rum, mango, yoghurt, honey and cinnamon) cools with a kick.
 The mocktails are equally good.